Corey Jackson LPC

-Corey Jackson is a Therapist and group facilitator at CAFA in Eugene, Oregon.
+Corey Jackson is a licensed professional counselor and group facilitator at CAFA in Eugene, Oregon.
 He holds a bachelor’s degree in psychology from Abilene Christian University and a master of arts in professional counseling from Northwest Christian University.
 He also holds a special certification in Adoption and Foster Family Therapy from Portland State University.
-Corey has completed Tier I and Tier II training in collaborative problem solving as well as multiple other training on the neurodevelopmental model, play therapy, and trauma informed care.
+Corey has completed Tier I and Tier II training in collaborative problem solving and has received training in the neurodevelopmental model, filial play therapy, and trauma informed care.
 Corey is a lifelong learner and committed to remaining appraised of current best practices and relevant research.

 Corey has worked in the field of mental health since 2003.
 Most of his work has focused on child and family concerns and includes work as a therapist, crisis intervention counselor, mental health assessment specialist, and intensive community treatment specialist.
 Corey’s leadership experience includes working as a program manager for the Lane County Crisis Response Program, directing both the Mental Health Assessment Program and the Community Wellness Program at The Child Center in Springfield Oregon.